Motor racing: Ferrari climate of fear? Old story, says Arrivabene

-AUSTIN, Texas Ferrari boss Maurizio Arrivabene offered a weary smile on Friday when asked whether there was a 'climate of fear' at his Formula One team.
+AUSTIN, Texas (Reuters) - Ferrari boss Maurizio Arrivabene offered a weary smile on Friday when asked whether there was a 'climate of fear' at his Formula One team.

 "It's an old story," he said at a U.S. Grand Prix news conference.